Fair Incentives for Repeated Engagement: Introduction

-One natural approach a platform may want to take to maximize its profit is to {\it learn, then discriminate}: given the history of rewards paid out to each worker, the platform could try to estimate each worker's type, and ``target'' workers whom it believes would continue working for lower rewards.
-Though we show via an example that such a policy can indeed perform arbitrarily well relative to a benchmark fluid-based static policy that draws rewards independently and identically from the same distribution in each period, not only is such {\it explicit} wage discrimination potentially problematic from a legal standpoint, but it runs counter to a fundamental principle of fairness that motivates our work: that similar individuals be treated similarly \citep{dwork2012fairness}.
-Concretely, this principle dictates that compensation schemes pay different worker types that perform the same amount of work in the same way.
-Avoiding this sort of egregious wage discrimination, the platform can then turn to {\it dynamic} policies that draw rewards i.i.d. from the same distribution {\it in each period}, but all the while actively managing the labor supply by varying the distribution {\it across periods}.
-We show that, although such seemingly fair policies can too have attractive performance, they can insidiously wage discriminate by having different worker types experience different reward distributions {on average}, across time.
+One natural approach a decision-maker may want to take to maximize her profit is to {\it learn, then discriminate}: given the history of rewards paid out to each agent, the decision-maker could try to estimate each agent's type, and ``target'' agents whom she believes would stay in the system for lower rewards. {However,} not only is such {\it explicit} discrimination potentially problematic from a public relations standpoint, but it also runs counter to {\it group fairness}, which at a high level requires that {an algorithm treat (reward) individuals belonging to different groups (e.g., demographic groups) similarly.\footnote{Within the field of machine learning, the notion of group fairness is typically defined via statistical parity, wherein a classifier must assign subjects in protected and unprotected groups to a class with equal probability.}} Avoiding this sort of {explicit} discrimination, the decision-maker can then turn to {\it dynamic} policies that draw rewards i.i.d. from the same distribution {\it in each period}, all the while actively managing the number of agents in the system by varying the distribution {\it across periods}. {However, even these seemingly fair policies may discriminate implicitly:} we show {that they} {can lead to some groups receiving consistently higher rewards than others due to the members of the former (latter) group \emph{self-selecting} into periods with higher (lower) rewards.}